lb553024300/starter-hugo-academic/content/post/ICT Excellence Award scholarship 2018/index.md

 subtitle: Obtained in Institute of Computing Technology

 # Summary for listings and search engines
-summary: Obtained in University of Chinese Academy of Sciences
+summary: Obtained in Institute of Computing Technology,CAS

 # Link this post with a project
 projects: []